OriginChain docs

 Declared in TOML.

-A schema manifest declares columns, indexes, relations to other schemas, and extractions (chunked text fields, vector fields, FTS fields).
-The catalog is itself stored as rows — adding a field is a write, not a downtime migration.
+A schema manifest declares the table's namespace + name, primary key, columns, secondary indexes, graph relations to other tables, and derived JSON extractions.
+The catalog is itself stored as rows - adding a column is a write, not a downtime migration.

 # schemas/orders.toml